rootjalex/rootjalex.github.io/index.md

 Part of my undergraduate work on fixed-point computation was advised by <a href="https://people.csail.mit.edu/fredo/">Fr&eacute;do Durand</a>.

-Much of my research in undergrad and my masters was applied to the <a href="https://halide-lang.org/">Halide</a> compiler, and I remain somewhat active in the language's development.
+Much of my pre-PhD research was applied to the <a href="https://halide-lang.org/">Halide</a> compiler, and I remain somewhat active in the language's development.

 <h2 class="tableheading">Publications</h2>